suvadityamuk/NeRF-Experiments/README.md

 - Base NeRF implementation
 - Optimizations with mixed precision training
 - Distributed training with DDP (DistributedDataParallel)
-- Quantization approaches using BitNeRF
+- Quantization approaches using BitNet training [as introduced in this paper](https://arxiv.org/abs/2504.12285)

 ## Weights & Biases Dashboard 📊